thriveweb/deking-new/content/projects/single-project4.md

   - image: /images/uploads/bracken-ridge-before.jpg
 content: >-
   A beautiful example of a low level timber deck with an open style rafter pergola roof.
-The traditional corrugated roof with exposed timber beams harmonises with the warmth of the timber decking.
+The traditional Colorbond roof with exposed timber beams harmonises with the warmth of the timber decking.